 - If you are attending another U.S. school in F-1 or J-1 status and you plan to resume your studies at that school immediately after your Summer Session program.
-Make sure to check plans with your current school's international office.
-Your I-20/DS-2019 must have an end date AFTER August 11, 2017.
+Make sure to check your plans with your current school's international office.
+Your I-20/DS-2019 must have an end date AFTER August 12, 2022.
 If so, you are allowed to take classes part-time or full-time at UC Berkeley during Summer Session only.

-- If you are in the U.S. in a non-immigrant status other than as a F-1 or J-1 student and that status allows you to be a full-time or part-time student.)
+- If you are in the United States in a nonimmigrant status other than F-1 or J-1 and that status allows you to be a full-time or part-time student.

 - If you are a continuing F-1 or J-1 UC Berkeley degree-seeking student who was enrolled in the spring semester prior to Summer Session.
 You should already have an I-20 or DS-2019; check the expiration date to make sure it will remain valid for the summer.

 WARNING!
-Visitor Visas or Visitor Entry: BIO can neither advise nor assist students who choose to enter the U.S. using B1/B-2 or ESTA /Visa Waiver Program (VWP).
+Visitor Visas or Visitor Entry: BIO can neither advise nor assist students who choose to enter the United States using B1/B-2 or ESTA /Visa Waiver Program (VWP).
 Study restrictions apply.
 All international students are strongly encouraged to enroll full-time and obtain the appropriate student visa status.